This is the problem with modern comedy in a nutshell.

 Puppy whines slightly.

 Lesson: Sometimes even donuts and a puppy won’t save you.
-If that’s the case, either it’s too far gone or you’re just not a good match.
 You’ve tried the nuclear option and it’s time to move on, but do raise that puppy.

 The Ride With Nicole